algotrade-course/Group3/README.md

 ## Conclusion
 This trading strategy utilizes a combination of trend and momentum indicators—specifically EMA, RSI, and volume—to identify high-probability entry points in the market.
 The project offers a basic view of the algorithmic trading workflow.
 However, the final results can vary significantly depending on the dataset, so no definitive conclusions can be drawn at this stage.
-In the future, we aim to further optimize the process to uncover more concrete evidence that supports our hypotheses.
+In the future, we aim to further optimize the process to uncover more concrete evidence that supports our hypothesis.

 ## Reference
 [1] Vietnam News Agency, “Six years of derivative stock market: VN30 index futures contract up 27.46% annually,” VietnamPlus, Aug.
 14, 2023.
 [Online].
 Available: https://en.vietnamplus.vn/six-years-of-derivative-stock-market-vn30-index-futures-contract-up-2746-annually-post266231.vnp.
 [Accessed: Apr.
 23, 2025].​